ansible-lockdown/POSTGRES-12-CIS/README.md

 This role was developed against a clean install of the Operating System.
 If you are implementing to an existing system please review this role for any site specific changes that are needed.

-To use release version please point to main branch
+To use release version, please point to main branch

 ## Documentation